Dakelh

 The Dakelh (pronounced /ath/) or Carrier are a First Nations Indigenous people living a large portion of the Central Interior of British Columbia, Canada.
-The Dakelh also call themselves Yinka Dene ("the people on the land"), and the Babine-Witsuwitʼen-speaking bands prefer the equivalent Yinka Whut'en ("the people on the land").
+The Dakelh also call themselves Yinka Dene ("the people on the land"), and the Babine-Witsuwitʼen-speaking bands prefer the equivalent Yinka Whutʼen ("the people on the land").
+Sometimes in old travelogues and ethnographic works they are also referred to as Porteurs and Taculli.

 The Dakelh people are a First Nations people of the Central Interior of British Columbia, Canada, for whom Carrier has been a common English name derived from French explorers naming of the people.
 Dakelh people speak two related languages.
 One, Babine-Witsuwit'en is sometimes referred to as Northern Carrier.
 The other includes what are sometimes referred to as Central Carrier and Southern Carrier.
 They speak Witsuwitʼen or Babine/Nedut'en, dialects of the Babine-Witsuwitʼen language which, like its sister Dakelh language, is a part of the Central British Columbia branch of the Northern Athabaskan languages.
 They belong to the Northern Athabascan or Dene peoples (Dené is the common Athabaskan word for "people").